Agile in development. An IT contractor works with an agile methodology: how does that benefit the client?

 2. If the project is stopped early, you can be left with nothing, since the result was planned to arrive only at the very end.

-3. Making changes to the technical specification is hard and slow, requiring many approvals — bureaucracy.
+3. Making changes to the technical specification is difficult and time-consuming, with many approvals required - bureaucracy.

 4. Sometimes drafting the initial technical specification takes a company so much effort and time that reworking it seems impossible.